 Sulfur will take some time to lower the soil pH, so it should be added the year before you want to plant.
 In many ways, though, it is the best option.
 It lasts for years in the soil and does a better job of acidifying than most other amendments.
 It's best to apply sulfur in the summer or fall before the following spring planting season, digging it deep into the soil.
 It does not work very well to try and dig in sulfur around existing plants.
 As with any amendment, you need to have a soil test conducted in order to determine how much sulfur to apply in order to reach the desired pH.

 Iron sulfate lowers pH but requires a much larger volume of product to produce the same results as sulfur.
 It is often used to treat specific symptoms of iron deficiency.
 Iron sulfate will provide faster results than sulfur (in three or four weeks) but can damage plants if over-used.
-It can be dug into the soil as a powder, or applied in solution and watered over leaves for absorption.
+It can be dug into the soil as a powder or applied in solution and watered over leaves for absorption.

 Sphagnum Peat Moss

 If your acid-loving plants are isolated among other non-acid plants, it may not be practical to amend the soil, since the increased acidity might then affect other plants.
-Here, the best option is to fertilizer with one of the many water-soluble products available, such as Miracid.
+Here, the best option is to fertilize with one of the many water-soluble products available, such as Miracid.
 Begin with mild solutions until you understand the impact on your plants.

 Use Aluminum Sulfate With Caution

-Powdered aluminum sulfate has been standard soil additive for gardeners growing blueberries and many other plants since it is quick acting and convenient to dig in around individual plants.
+Powdered aluminum sulfate has been a standard soil additive for gardeners growing blueberries and many other plants since it is quick acting and convenient to dig in around individual plants.
 However, there are recent concerns about the possible dangers of aluminum toxicity, which can be especially damaging to children.
 Aluminum can be absorbed from drinking water, and excessive use of aluminum sulfate as a soil amendment can contribute to the contamination of groundwater supplies.
 Many experts now recommend that aluminum sulfate is used only on hydrangeas, where the aluminum helps create the vivid blue flowers that are prized.
 For other plants, safer options are available, such as ammonium sulfate.

 This is a good alternative to aluminum sulfate.
 It can be dug into the soil around the base of plants to increase sulfur levels in the soil.
 It requires some care, however, because it can burn plants by increasing acid levels too quickly.